microsoft/Bing-Maps-Fleet-Tracker/DEPLOYMENT.md

 ### Mobile Client

-The background tracking mobile application is available for Android as a downloadable APK at [this link](https://github.com/Microsoft/Bing-Maps-Fleet-Tracker/releases).
-You can also build the mobile application by following these [steps](https://github.com/Microsoft/Bing-Maps-Fleet-Tracker/blob/master/MobileClient/README.md).
+The background tracking mobile client is available for Android as a downloadable APK at [this link](https://github.com/Microsoft/Bing-Maps-Fleet-Tracker/releases).
+You can also build the mobile client by following these [steps](https://github.com/Microsoft/Bing-Maps-Fleet-Tracker/blob/master/MobileClient/README.md).
+For the iOS mobile client, you will need to build your own from source by following the aforementioned steps.

 ## Updating an Existing Deployment